Đọc bài viết bằng tiếng Việt.

 My advice: You should pay it a visit right after arriving in Amsterdam.
 You may feel sorrowful during the visit, but once you get out of the building, you may thank life for everything you are having now.

 As you cannot take pictures inside, buying a postcard with the house illustration is a nice idea.
 And if you haven’t read the book before, buy one here (available in different languages).

 2. Bloemenmarkt – World’s only floating flower market

-If you, all by chance, have ever visited the Vietnamese Mekong Delta and its stunning floating market, you may feel my disappointment when visiting Bloemenmarkt!
+If you, all by chance, have ever visited the Vietnamese Mekong Delta and its stunning floating market, you will feel my disappointment when visiting Bloemenmarkt!

-They actually should say it “party floating flower market”.
+They actually should say it “partly-floating flower market”.
 Seriously!

-Anyway you can find all kinds of bulbs and flower seeds as well as other flower-and-gardening-related stuffs there.
+Anyway, you can find all kinds of bulbs and flower seeds as well as other flower-and-gardening-related stuff there.
 Also this:

-My advice: Maybe you (I mean I) should give it another try in spring / summer?!
+My advice: Maybe you I should give it another try in spring/summer?!